DarwinAwardWinner/ido-completing-read-plus/README.md

     Pick a fruit: { | apple | banana | cherry | date}

-To select "apple" instead, you must first press the right arrow key once, or type an "a", before pressing RET:
+To select "apple" instead, you must first press the right arrow key once, or type an "a", before pressing RET.

+However, some commands don't take this quirk of `completing-read` into account and don't expect it to ever return an empty string when `require-match` is non-nil.
+You can accommodate these functions by adding them to `ido-cr+-nil-def-alternate-behavior-list`.

 ## How can I troubleshoot when ido-completing-read+ isn't doing what I want? ##